shundhammer/huha-linux-tips/doc/war-thunder-tips.md

 ### Details

-- Shut down your graphical desktop for now
+- Shut down your graphical desktop for now:

   - Shut down all your running applications to avoid losing data;
     we will kill them in a moment.

-  - Use Ctrl-Alt-F2 to switch to the text console
+  - Use Ctrl-Alt-F2 to switch to the text console.

-  - Log in there (with your normal user account)
+  - Log in there (with your normal user account).

-  - Shut down your desktop session that is still running on console 7:
+  - Shut down your desktop session (including the graphical login) that is still running on console 7:

         sudo systemctl isolate multi-user.target

-- Start a fresh X server with the War Thunder binary ("aces") directly:

 - Go to the directory that you installed War Thunder to; in my case:

       cd /work/games/WarThunder

+- Go to the linux64/ subdirectory there:

       cd linux64

-  - Start a new X server with War Thunder as the only client:
+- Start a new X server with the binary War Thunder as the only client:

       startx ./aces

 - **Play**